Coconino High School

 Coconino High School (CHS) is a public secondary school located in Flagstaff, Arizona (US).
-It is part of the Flagstaff Unified School District and is one of the district's three high schools.
+It is part of the Flagstaff Unified School District and is one of the district's two high schools.

 Located at 2801 North Izabel Street, Coconino High School serves students in grades nine through twelve and currently enrolls 1,446 students as of 2012.

 The school's mascot is the panther.

 History

 The school first opened its doors in September 1967 to grades 10-12.
 The school's namesake is the name of the county in which it is located, Coconino County.
 The campus was designed by Guirey Srnka & Arnold.
 Construction was undertaken by Del E. Webb Corporation.
 Since its founding, the school building has been remodeled twice, once in 1977 and then again in 1989 (when FUSD added ninth graders to its high schools).

 In the late 1960s the Kinlani Dormitory (now the Flagstaff Bordertown Dormitory), a Bureau of Indian Education-affiliated dormitory for Native American students, sent some of the boarders to Coconino High.